 Making the Most of Winter 2021

 This time has allowed us to reshape our company, reassess our values and our position in the market.
 We’ve had multiple meetings about what our goals are and how we’re going to achieve them.
 It’s been a really exciting time to be part of New Gen.

 Many congratulations to Doug Bryden and Niall MacKinnon on passing their BASI (Brtish Association of Snowsports Instructors) level 4 ISTD teach exams this season.
 A great way to end an epic season of training.
-Big thanks to the Mentors Tom Waddington oder Jon Ahlsen for putting in hours of dedication to help make dreams a reality.
+Big thanks to the Mentors Tom Waddington and Jon Ahlsen for putting in hours of dedication to help make dreams a reality.

 Tackling Climate Action

 Having a little more time on our hands than usual has given us the opportunity to improve our impact as a company. and tackle climate action.
 So, we’re pleased to announce we’ve joined forces with POW to make their Pledge to commit to being Net-Zero by 2028.